jet/equinox/DOCUMENTATION.md

 > _Move or delete out-of-scope data from a primary (hot) dataset to a cheaper (warm/cold) stream_

-As with database epochs, once a given Stream epoch has been marked active, we gain options as to what to do with the preceding ones:
+As with database epochs, once a given Stream epoch has been marked active in a Series, we gain options as to what to do with the preceding ones:
-- we may need to retain them in order to enable replaying of projections for currently-unknown reasons
+- we may opt to retain them in order to enable replaying of projections for currently-unknown reasons
 - if we intend to retain them for a significant period: we can copy them to an archive, then remove them from the primary dataset
 - if they are only relevant to assist troubleshooting over some short term: we can delete them after a given period (without copying them anywhere)

 When writing to a secondary store, there's also an opportunity to vary the writing process from that forced by the constraints imposed when writing as part of normal online transaction processing:
-- it will often make sense to have the archiver add a minimal placeholder to the secondary store regardless of whether a given stream is being archived, which can then be used to drive the walk of the primary instead of having to continually loop over all the data
+- it will often make sense to have the archiver add a minimal placeholder to the secondary store regardless of whether a given stream is being archived, which can then be used to drive the walk of the primary instead of placing avoidable load on the primary by having to continually loop over all the data in order to re-assess archival criteria over time
 - when copying from primary to secondary, there's an opportunity to optimally pack events into batches (for instance in `Equinox.Cosmos`, batching writes means less documents, which reduces store and index size and hence query costs)
-- when writing to warm secondary storage, it may make sense to compress the events (under normal circumstances, compressing event data is not considered a worthwhile tradeoff).
+- when writing to warm secondary storage, it may make sense to compress the events (under normal circumstances, compressing event data is rarely considered a worthwhile tradeoff).
-- where the nature of traffic on the system has peaks and troughs, there's an opportunity to shift the process of traversing the data for archival purposes to a windows outside of the peak load period (although, in general, the impact of reads for the purposes of archival won't be significant enough to warrant optimizing this factor)
+- where the nature of traffic on the system has peaks and troughs, there's an opportunity to shift the process of traversing the data for archival purposes to a window outside of the peak load period (although, in general, the impact of reads for the purposes of archival won't be significant enough to warrant optimizing this factor)

 ### Archiver + Pruner roles

 > _Outlining the roles of the (proposed) `eqxArchiver` and `eqxPruner` templates_

 It's concievable that one might establish a single service combining the activities of:
-1. copying (archiving) from the primary store in reaction to changes on the primary
+1. copying (archiving) to the secondary store in reaction to changes in the primary
 2. pruning from the primary when the copying is complete
 3. deleting immediately
 4. continually visiting all streams in the primary in order to archive and/or prune streams that have fallen out of use

-However, splitting the work into two distinct facilities allows cleaner delineation of responsibilities:
+However, splitting the work into two distinct facilities allows better delineation of responsibilities:
-- clarifies the relative responsibilities (and allows them to be considwered individually)
+- clarifies the relative responsibilities (and allows them to be considered individually)
 - allows the load (deletes can be costly in RU terms on CosmosDB) on the primary dataset to be more closely controlled

 #### Archiver